BlogCustomer Satisfaction

 Measuring customer satisfaction with surveys will let you obtain concrete numerical scores and turn them into KPIs.
 You’ll also be able to look for patterns in open-ended questions and fix the most pressing problems.

-Free-to-use customer satisfaction survey template
+And another customer satisfaction survey template

 Here’s an example.
 Let’s say you recently ran a CSAT survey that revealed you have a lot of dissatisfied users.
 Their answers suggest they’re unhappy with the response time of your customer service.